Mobile App feature

 3,283 users actually added a budget (only 4% of total 80,302 users)

-The goal wasn't just more budgets — it was helping users understand their own financial behaviour.
-Savings follow awareness.
-Awareness requires a tool that's worth returning to.
+The goal wasn't just more people using the budgeting tools.
+It was helping users understand their own financial behavior which requires a tool that's worth returning to.

 Persona